hylu-dev/hylu-blog/content/posts/dev/basics-of-shader-fractals/index.md

 }
 ```

 ## Start Experimenting

-With this basis, you can continue to add to the fractal by **encorporating gradients, animating values, adding curves**, and **anything** at all really.
+With this basis, you can continue to add to the fractal by **encorporating gradients, adjusting iterations, adding curves**, and **anything** at all really.
 The tiniest change can generate a wildy different fractal pattern and it's all about experimentation to get something you might like.

 ```c
 uniform float u_time;